WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

     /** The media type being searched */
     mediaType: MediaType;
   };
+  /**
-  /** The user reports a piece of media through our form */
+   * Description: The user reports a piece of media through our form
+   * Questions:
+   *   - How often do we get reports?
+   *   - Which types of reports are more common?
+   *   - Do we see an uptick in reports when a certain provider
+   *     is added/updated/refreshed?
+   */
   REPORT_MEDIA: {
     /** The unique ID of the media */
     id: string;